 When Resort Guests Should Use Extra Magic Hours

 • ONLY if you intend to visit during Extra Magic Hours.
 There is no benefit for showing up to a park with Extra Magic Hours if you don't actually attend during the Extra Magic Hour.
 And don't forget, it takes time to get to the parks, especially Magic Kingdom.
-Allow enough time to get to the park, whether you are using Disney transportation or driving and parking at Ticket & Transportation Center if you're driving or to arrive at the most magical place on Earth if you're taking Disney transportation.
-Keep in mind that evening Extra Magic Hours, especially those earlier in the evening (say, 9 p.m. to 11 p.m. vs. midnight to 2 a.m.), tend to be better attended than morning Extra Magic Hours.
+Allow enough time to get to the park, whether you are using Disney transportation or driving and parking at Ticket & Transportation Center.
+Keep in mind that evening Extra Magic Hours, especially those earlier in the evening (say, 9 p.m. to 11 p.m. vs. midnight to 2 a.m.), tend to attract more crowds than morning Extra Magic Hours.

 • If you are Park Hopping.
 In this situation, you can go to the park with EMH during those hours and spend the other part of the day at a less crowded park.
-Example: Epcot has evening EMH from 9 p.m. until 11 p.m.
+Example: Epcot has evening Extra Magic Hours from 9 p.m. until 11 p.m.
 Disney’s Hollywood Studios is a recommended park that day.
 Go to Disney’s Hollywood Studios during normal park hours, then hop to Epcot that evening during the EMH.